 There was once a time in America when, if someone had a need for goods or services, they sought to fulfill it themselves, or perhaps with the charitable aid of their family or friends.
 Likewise, if one simply desired something, one would save and invest until one could afford it.
 In short, individuals prioritized what they needed and wanted, and then sought to afford these things more or less on their own.
 Needs came first, of course, and mere wants were only fulfilled after all needs were met.
 Alas, those respectable, Constitutional days of the individual are long gone.
 Now, instead of independent people expecting government to stay out of their way as they work to provide for themselves, nearly everyone eagerly asks and fully expects the government to somehow give them literally everything - not only things they need, but things they simply want - no matter what the actual cost.
 And politicians and bureaucrats eager to buy votes and increase their power over us are more than happy to attempt to fulfill such desires using money stolen from others (i.e. taxes).
 The net effect of this socialist moral corruption will be to destroy our society, economy and republic.
 Interestingly, it all comes down to understanding the difference between rights on the one hand, and wants and needs on the other.

 Wants and needs, of course, have become corrupt terms in that many things people now consider "needs" are actually only "wants", and only very rarely, I intend to show, true Constitutional "rights".
 Let's begin by making a short list of the various things that the typical person expects government to provide for them: Free education from K-12 to college and trade schools.
 Salaries when unemployed.
 Housing and food if one is "poor".
 Libraries, parks and golf courses.
 Healthcare, no matter the cost.
 Police and fire protection.
 Protection from those who might say or do things that offend them, and even from immorality.
 Guarantees of safety and purity in everything from food and toys to air and water.
 Ultra-safe workplaces.
 Government jobs and contracts.
 Laws and subsidies that benefit them or their business to the detriment of others.
 Even monthly checks from the day one retires until the day one dies.
-The list is almost endless, of course, and the cost of providing these things at the level that people demand is essentially infinite.
+The list is almost endless, of course, thus the cost of providing these things at the level that people demand is essentially infinite.
 With such a costly list, the first question that arises is who, exactly, pays for these things?
-Though the government ostensibly "provides" them - and takes credit for that, at least when things go well - it certainly doesn't pay for them.
-The fact of the matter is that since government itself produces nothing, all that it spends - that is, the cost of these needs and wants that it supplies - must in the end be taken from someone who is productive.
-So, the reality is that taxes of all sorts pay for these things - taxes that all ultimately come from the pockets of productive citizens, of course.
+Though the government ostensibly "provides" them - and takes credit for that, at least when things go well - it certainly doesn't pay for them itself.
+The fact of the matter is that since government itself produces absolutely nothing, all that it spends - that is, the cost of these needs and wants that it graciously supplies - must in the end be taken from someone who is productive.
+So, the reality is that taxes of all sorts pay for these things - taxes that all ultimately come from the pockets of productive citizens who likely have better things to do with their money than to give it to strangers via the government.
 Realizing that, the essential question then becomes, "Is the government authorized to steal from some citizens to benefit other citizens or even society as a whole?"
 Socialists, fascists and statists of all sorts - and this includes all Democrats and most Republicans - may say yes, but it's quite clear that our Constitution trumpets a resounding no!

 Now that we've seen the reality of our sad and shameful situation where, ignoring the Constitution and the wisdom of our Founders, everyone goes through life with their hand out begging or stealing instead of holding their head high and being responsible for themselves, let's begin our look at how things *should* be.
 Of course, the most important determinant of how things should be in America is our Constitution.
 It is the ultimate, binding authority that defines the official and legal differences between wants and needs and rights.
 In reading that great document, one will first of all see that the people retain all rights, not by act of government, but by being sovereign individuals in a free country.
-Government, along with the attendant politicians, bureaucrats, regulations and laws, was viewed by our Founders as but a necessary evil to protect the fundamental rights each one of us possess.
-Yes, despite what most people think, the Constitution is explicitly intended only to protect our rights via a government as small and limited as possible, not to provide for us, no matter what our level of need.
+Government, along with its attendant politicians, bureaucrats, regulations and laws, was viewed by our Founders as but a necessary evil intended to protect the fundamental rights each one of us possess.
+Yes, despite what most people think to the contrary, the Constitution is explicitly intended only to protect our rights via a government as small and limited as possible, not to provide for us, no matter what our level of need.
 One need only look at Article 1, Section 8 to find the very short list of things the federal government is authorized to do.
-Most of these have to do with various aspects of national defense - clearly protecting our rights from foreign aggression.
-Beyond those, one will find only a few other authorizations: the post office, courts to provide a rule of law, and the minting of money.
+Most items on the list have to do with various aspects of national defense - essentially protecting our individual rights from foreign aggression - which is a legitimate thing to do.
+Beyond those items, one finds only a few other authorizations: the post office, courts to provide a rule of law, and the minting of money.
 And with regard to the latter, I should mention that only gold and silver are authorized, not the worthless paper money we have now; how politicians and bureaucrats get around that is a mystery to me.
-In any case, like it or not, absolutely none of items on the list of peoples wants and "needs" that I presented above appear in the Constitution.
+In any case, like it or not, absolutely none of items on the long list of peoples wants and "needs" that I presented above appear in the Constitution.

 [Other articles may be accessed via the Archive page.]